 The tart pan

-What is Ganache, it sounds kind of fancy, doesn't it?
+What is Ganache, it sounds fancy, doesn’t it?

-Ganache is a French term and is made with two basic ingredients chocolate and cream that are melted together and become silky-smooth.
-Depending on how you are using the ganache, other ingredients can be added to enhance the flavor and consistency, such as flavorings, butter, or corn syrup.
+Ganache is a French term and is made with two basic ingredients, chocolate and cream, that are melted together to become silky-smooth.
+Depending on how you are using the ganache, other ingredients can be added to enhance the flavor and consistency, such as flavorings, butter, or corn syrup, such as these chocolate truffles made with Bailey’s Irish Cream.

-While the ganache is still melted it can be poured on top of cakes or drizzled on desserts.
-You can whip the melted ganache which will turn it into a fluffy mousse-like texture that is perfect for fillings or icing cakes.
-Use ganache as a filling for pies and tarts, or as a center for chocolate truffles.
-So many chocolate possibilities.
+While the ganache is still melted, it can be poured on top of cakes or drizzled on desserts.
+You can whip the melted ganache, which will turn it into a fluffy mousse-like texture that is perfect for fillings or icing cakes.
+Use ganache as a filling for pies and tarts or as a center for chocolate truffles.
+There are so many chocolate possibilities.

 How to make Chocolate Ganache